dotnet/orleans/Orleans-Configuration-Guide/Typical-Configurations.md

 </OrleansConfiguration>
 ```

 To connect to the local silo, the client needs to be configured to localhost and can only connect from the same machine.
+The Orleans client that can be started by running a project created with the *Orleans Dev/Test Host* template is configured as follows in DevTestClientConfiguration.xml

 ``` xml
 <ClientConfiguration xmlns="urn:orleans">